Summer School at Rutgers Prep

 - ALL summer school classes are in person on our Somerset campus UNLESS specifically noted as online.

 - All students have a 30 minute break between 10:00 a.m. and 10:30 a.m.
 (Grades 3-8)/10:30 a.m. and 11:00 a.m.
 (Grades 9-12).
 Students are encouraged to bring food to eat during this time.
-Snack foods and drinks will be sold on campus beginning June 27 through July 29 for our high school age children only, younger students will not have permission to enter the Dining Commons to purchase food while in classes.
+Snack foods and drinks will be sold on campus beginning June 26 through July 28 for our high school age children only, younger students will NOT have permission to enter the Dining Commons to purchase food while in classes.
 Students are not permitted to leave campus at this time.

-- Final reports will be emailed to families and mailed via USPO to schools by Wednesday, August 3, 2022.
+- Final reports will be emailed to families and mailed via USPS to schools by Wednesday, August 2, 2023.

 - Report cards will not be mailed to schools unless Credit Course Permission Form has been completed by your sending school.
-This form is a part of the registration process found online.
+This form is a part of the registration process found online as well as on our website in the course descriptions.

 Refunds and Cancellations